July 2019 Ethiopian Jews protest in Israel: Incident

 On the evening of 30 June 2019, an off-duty police officer in Kiryat Haim, a neighborhood in the northern part of the city of Haifa, had gone on an outing with his wife and three small children to a playground.
 While there, he noticed some teens beating up a younger boy.
 The officer entered the fight scene and tried to break it up.
 Among the youths was Solomon Teka, an Ethiopian-Israeli who was born and grew up in Gondar, Ethiopia and moved with his family to Israel around 2013, when he was 12.
 The officer identified himself, and the youths began to throw stones at him.
 According to the police statement, the officer felt his life was in danger, prompting him to use his gun against the attackers, firing a warning shot that he said was fired at the ground, but instead ricocheted and hit Teka, who was killed.
 The other youths and a local witness later claimed that the policeman was not being attacked, and that he just started shooting at the youths who had gathered at the playground.

 Teka's funeral took place on 3 July.

-On 17 July, Channel 12 reported that medical examiners had found a quantity of alcohol in Tekah's body "at twice the level of a drunk person", along with traces of hashish.
+On 17 July, Channel 12 reported that medical examiners had found a quantity of alcohol in Teka's body "at twice the level of a drunk person", along with traces of hashish.
 "An expert in the field" who was consulted stated that "the combination of the two can lead to recklessness and trigger violent behaviour."
-The family's attorney dismissed the report as another attempt to smear Tekah's name and justify his killing—in effect killing him twice.
+The family's attorney dismissed the report as another attempt to smear Teka's name and justify his killing—in effect killing him twice.

 On 4 February 2020, the police officer, whose name remained under gag order, was indicted by state prosecutors for negligent homicide.

+Prosecutors said the officer had been in danger - but not life-threatening danger.
+Therefore, firing a warning shot near Teka's feet instead of into the air violated regulations and negligently caused Teka's death.

 On 2 April 2024, the police officer was found not guilty.
-The judge explained that 4 of the stones had both Tek's and the officer's blood on them, and that the medical expert had ruled the stone that hit the officer on the back of his neck could have killed him.
-The judge stated that his life was endangered by Tekah, that the warning shot he fired was a reasonable action, and that he acted in self-defense.
+The judge explained that 4 of the stones had both Teka's and the officer's blood on them, and that the medical expert had ruled the stone that hit the officer on the back of his neck could have killed him.
+The judge stated that his life was endangered by Teka, that the warning shot he fired was a reasonable action, and that he acted in self-defense.